osg-htc/docs/docs/data/external-oasis-repos.md

 Change the URL of an external repository
 ----------------------------------------

-If necessary, it is possible to change the URL of the repository server:

-1. The repository administrator opens a support ticket with the value of the new URL.
+If necessary, it is possible to change the URL of the repository server; simply have the repository administrator open a support ticket with the new value, and OSG operations will update OIM's OASIS repository URL for the VO.
-2. The OSG representative then changes the registered value in OIM for the VO in OASIS Repo URLs.

 The GOC Stratum-1 will then be updated within an hour.

 Remove an external repository
 -----------------------------

 1. If the repository has been replicated outside of the U.S., the repository service administrator should open a GGUS ticket asking that the replication be removed from EGI Stratum-1s.
-Wait until this is done before proceeding
+Wait until this ticket is resolved before proceeding.
 2. The repository administrator opens an OSG support ticket asking to shut down the repository, giving the repository name (e.g., %RED%example.opensciencegrid.org%ENDCOLOR%) and the corresponding VO.
 3. After validating the ticket submitter is authorized by the VO's OASIS manager, the OSG representative next deletes